PracticeIQ/javascript/README.md

       "with this, you would get nowhere fast.";
     ```

-  - When programmatically building up a string, use Array#join instead of string concatenation.
-Mostly for IE: [jsPerf](http://jsperf.com/string-vs-array-concat/2).
+  - When programmatically building up a string, use a [template string](http://tc39wiki.calculist.org/es6/template-strings/) and an array join.

     ```javascript
     var items;